mrdoob/three.js/threejs/lessons/threejs-responsive.md

 {{{example url="../threejs-responsive.html" }}}

-It should now render with the a resolution that matches the display size of the canvas.
+It should now render with a resolution that matches the display size of the canvas.

 To make the point about letting CSS handle the resizing let's take